 - Coaches must be Certified Competition Coach or higher

 - Ideally coaches will be working with a provincial calibre team and HAVE NOT yet experienced a National championship (i.e. intended for developing coaches)

-- Coaches have not participated in the 2016 Next Gen Coach Apprenticeship Program (held in North Bay and Brantford)
+- Preference will be given to Coaches who have not participated in the 2016 or 2017 Next Gen Coach Apprenticeship Program.

 Program will close when five applicants (including two females) are reached for each site, remaining applicants will be placed on wait list in the event of a participant not being able to attend.

 About the Mentors

 Sean Turriff is a National Coaching Certification Program (NCCP) Competition Development certified coach as well as a Certified Coach Developer for Curl ON and Curling Canada.
 He is the Men’s Varsity coach at Humber College, Toronto, winners of the 2016 CCAA National Men’s Curling Championship.